anumehashukla/wayfaringuniverse/_posts/Treks:Hikes/2021-09-21-5-hikes-to-do-in-glacier-national-park.md

 ##### Distance : _4 miles_, Elevation Gain : _520 ft_

 Alltrails shows the trailhead at the St Mary Shuttle stop, but I am afraid that section is closed as of Sept 2021, and you can't park there.
 So instead, park at St Mary Falls Parking lot.
 Nice hike, multiple waterfalls.
 Virginia falls is definitely the highlight of the hike.
+While the hike is not overly strenuous and is heavily trafficked, it's essential to come prepared with proper footwear and bear spray, as this is bear country, and precautions are necessary.

 ![]({{site.data.settings.basic_settings.cdn_url}}/treks-hikes/glaciernationalparkhikes/virginiafalls.jpg)
 *<center class="image-caption">Virginia Falls</center>*